wewg24/rlc-bingo-manager/rlc-user-manual.md

 ### Working Offline

-You can complete an entire bingo session offline:
+You can complete an entire bingo occasion offline:
 - Enter all data normally through the wizard
 - Calculations work exactly the same
 - Save draft or submit occasion